 Nestlé for Healthier Kids school programs

 In collaboration with over 300 partners worldwide, our module specifically designed for schools provides teachers, parents and children with a range of nutrition and physical activities – promoting a healthy lifestyle in the school environment in more than 80 countries.

-These programs are anchored in strong nutritional and behavioral science and aim to encourage the adoption of 6 healthier habits.
+These programs are anchored in nutritional and behavioral sciences and aim to encourage students to adopt a minimum of six healthy habits.

 Brands for healthier lives

 Driven by our company purpose – to unlock the power of food to enhance quality of life and contributing to a healthier future – we are focusing our efforts on ensuring that our product brands enable healthier lives.